marslandingorg/cryptowallet/README.md

 # cryptowallet
 Mars Landing is on a mission to accelerate the world’s transition to cryptocurrency.
-Through the Wpay Mobile App and Exchange, you can buy cryptocurrencies and stablecoins, such as Ethereum (ETH), and Binance (BNB).
+Through the TIU Mobile App and Exchange, you can buy cryptocurrencies and stablecoins, such as Ethereum (ETH), and Binance (BNB).
 Our crypto wallet consists of financial services, payment solutions, a world-class trading platform, and DeFi (decentralised finance) offerings.

 **Your Keys, Your Crypto.**